 AJS is a Virginia-based dark money group that spent millions of dollars on political ads during the 2010 elections.
 AJS’ extensive spending on federal campaign activities qualifies it as a political committee under the FECA, yet the group failed both to register as a political committee and to file the required disclosure reports with the FEC.

-CREW filed its initial complaint against the group in 2012 for its failure to register as a political committee, which was dismissed.
+CREW filed its initial complaint against the group in 2012 for its failure to register as a political committee.
+It was dismissed.
 Following extensive litigation, Judge Christopher Cooper found that the dismissal of CREW’s initial complaint was contrary to law and remanded the action to the FEC for reconsideration in 2016.
 CREW then filed an amended administrative complaint on March 20, 2018.

-The FEC has still not reached or made public a final decision on this matter, over six years after receiving the initial administrative complaint, nearly two years after Judge Cooper’s decision to remand the initial complaint to the FEC, and more than 120 days following the filing of the amended administrative complaint.
+The FEC has still not reached or made public a final decision on this matter over six years after receiving the initial administrative complaint.
+It has been nearly two years since Judge Cooper’s decision to remand the initial complaint to the FEC and more than 120 days since the filing of the amended administrative complaint.